StanislavAndroshchuk/web-developement/README.txt

 3.Have installed Docker Desktop (to run in docker container by /web-project/)
-4. Run in /web-project/ : docker compose up (in my docker i need to stop and run this command again to see normaly changes) 5.Install flask server in some folder that will be runned (flask --app app run -p 8001) 6.Have app.py in flaskProject with following code:
+4. Run in /web-project/ : docker compose up (in my docker i need to stop and run this command again to see normaly changes) 5.Install flask server in some folder that will be runned (flask --app app run -p 8001) 6.Have app.py in flaskProject with following code below.
+7. Run (npm run) and that's it

 --------------------------------------------------------------------------------------------